 WAC 390-37-063 Enforcement procedures-Demand for information-Subpoenas.
-(1) During the course of ((an)) a PDC audit or ((an)) investigation, the executive director may issue a subpoena directed to any person who probably possesses information which is relevant and material to the audit or the investigation.
-The subpoena shall:
+(1) During the course of an PDC audit or an-investigation, the executive director may issue a subpoena directed to

 - (a) Specifically describe the information which is sought, and - (b) Set forth a reasonable time and place for the production of the information, and - (c) Notify the person that if the information is not produced, the executive director will apply to the superior court for an appropriate order or other remedy.